 The prevention and later handling of the returns can really have a big impact on an e-commerce retailer’s bottom line.

 A retailer’s return policy could be costing them big time with regards to lost sales.
-Another study in 2013 by e-commerce data specialists, Granify, showed a strong return policy as the largest influence for online shoppers of clothing and apparel.
+Another study by e-commerce data specialists, Granify, showed a strong return policy as the largest influence for online shoppers of clothing and apparel.
 In fact, a solid return policy and positive customer reviews actually outranked price with most customers.
 There could be numerous reasons for a return (customer can’t hold and feel the product prior to purchase, buyer’s remorse, etc.), but what’s for certain these days is consumers need a clear path for making a return before they even make their purchase online.

-Shipments will begin soaring as high as Santa’s sleigh in the weeks ahead.
-And once we ring in the New Year, returns will be piling up just about as high.
+The pandemic has forced many retailers to completely change their approach to return policies.
 But have no fear.
 Based on our experience within the order fulfillment realm, we can help you mine for potential gold within those hills of returned packages.